-Appalachian State Mountaineers vs. Marshall Thundering Herd Betting Picks and Predictions
+Appalachian State Mountaineers vs. Marshall Thundering Herd Picks

 The 1-0 Appalachian State Mountaineers will face off with the 1-0 Marshall Thundering Herd at 3:30 PM ET on CBS.
 The Mountaineers will look to hold onto their top-25 ranking while the Thundering Herd looks to knock them off and take their spot.